Jingdezhen porcelain: Jingdezhen bluish-white ware

 Jingdezhen ware became particularly important from the Song period with the production of Qingbai (青白, "Blueish-white") ware.
 The Jingdezhen Qingbai was a transparent and jade-like type of porcelain, with a transparent glaze giving a blueish-white tint.
 Decoration was made by delicate carving or incising.
 Northern Ding ware was the most famous northern Chinese white ware under the Northern Song, but by the end of the Song period Qingbai had eclipsed Ding ware, achieving a predominance for Jingdezhen which it has maintained in subsequent centuries.
 A key event in this process was the flight of the remaining Northern Song court to the south, after they lost control of the north in the disastrous Jin-Song wars of the 1120s.
 A new Southern Song court was based in Hangzhou.
 This may have been accompanied by the movement of potters to Jingdezhen, which increased its output, despite being some two hundred miles from the new capital.

 A Qingbai porcelain bottle from Jingdezhen is the earliest piece of Chinese porcelain documented to have reached Europe; this is the Fonthill Vase, which was brought to Europe in the middle of the 14th century.

 Under the Yuan dynasty, Jingdezhen's finest whitewares changed to Shufu ware, named after the two character inscription on some pieces.
 Shufu may mean the pieces were ordered for the Shumiyuan ("Privy Council"); despite this, most examples have appeared outside China.
 The Shufu pieces are thick, with an opaque white glaze, with a faint blue-green tint.
 The stem cup shape first appears in these; it lasted until the end of the Ming.

-Qingbai glazed lamp, Jingdezhen ware, 1271–1368.
+Ewer with anhua (hidden) decoration, Qingbai ware, Ming dynasty, Yongle period (early 15th century).
+Metropolitan Museum of Art.